nickzoic/nick.zoic.org/art/mini-vector-display/index.md

 ![I2S Big N on CRO](img/scope2.jpg)

 Adding in some of our own interpolation and/or running at a lower refresh rate should also make the straight lines straighter.
-It's currently updating at 2.2kHz which is a lot higher than it needs to be!
+It's currently refreshing at 2.2kHz which is a lot higher than it needs to be!

-In "System Clock PLL Mode", the PCM5102 can operate at 32, 44.1, 48, 96, 192 or 384 kHz
+According to the datasheet, in "System Clock PLL Mode", the PCM5102 can operate at 32, 44.1, 48, 96, 192 or 384 kHz sample rates.
-× 16 bit × 2 sample rates.

 My "Big N" has 10 points.
-If we're emitting points at 48kHz and we want to have our image refresh at ~50Hz, that's a maximum of ~960 points per image, which should be more than enough for our clock application, even allowing for some interpolation of longer line segments.
+If we're emitting points at 48kHz and we want to have our image refresh at ~50Hz, that's a maximum of ~960 points per image, which should be more than enough for our clock application, even allowing for some extra interpolation of longer line segments.

 ### Intensity